Cosh gradient systems and tilting: Tilting

 However, in order to deduce $\scrH^{n,\calF}\to\scrH^\calF$, i.e.\ the convergence~\eqref{conv:tilted-Hamiltonians}, we also need that the second term in~\eqref{conv:tilted-Hamiltonians-prelimit} converges,

 This property requires that $\scrH^n$ converges \emph{pointwise} at $-\calF/2$, which is a far stronger requirement.
-Indeed, especially for situations in which small-scale oscillations play a role, such as in homogenization, pointwise convergence does not hold, even at functions $-\calF/2$ that are very smooth; see e.g.~\cite[Ch.~11]{FengKurtz06} for examples.
+Indeed, especially for situations in which small-scale oscillations play a role, such as in homogenization, pointwise convergence does not hold, even at functions $-\calF/2$ that are very smooth.

+As an example, consider the Kramers case of Section~\ref{s:Kramers}.
+Here the Hamiltonian operator~$\scrH^\e$ has the form (see~\cite[(1.49)]{FengKurtz06} for the calculation)

+Since $\tau_\e\to \infty$, this expression diverges for any function $F^\rho$ with non-constant dependence on $y$.
+This explains how in the Kramers case the limit system only is tilt-independent on tilts that are constant in $y$; see also the discussion in Section~\ref{sss:philosopy-of-tilt-dependence}.

 In conclusion, for `benign' situations in which Hamiltonians converge pointwise, the resulting large-deviation rate functions generate tilt-independent gradient systems.
 Without pointwise convergence, however, this may fail, as for instance in the examples of Sections~\ref{s:Kramers},~\ref{s:thin-membrane} and~\ref{s:two-terminal-reduction}.